JoaoCostaIFG/tvvs/assignments/2_black_box_testing/2_report.md

 Since we aren't using mocks, we tried to test methods that didn't depend on other objects of the project.
 We discarded functions belonging to the `gui` package due to its dependence on *swing*.
 The `misc` package was also discarded since it only contains one function (not enough for the completion of the assignment).
-Function related to the elapsed time were also ignored.
+Functions related to elapsed time were also ignored.

 The selected package for testing was the `de.dominik_geyer.jtimesched.project` package.
 ## Category-Partition - Function 1